 This post may contain affiliate sales links.
 Please see my full disclosure policy for details

 Welcome to the top 10 recipes of 2013 here on Beyond Frosting.
-This is my first full calendar year having this blog, and I have worked by behind off to deliver the best recipes I can for you guys.
+This is my first full calendar year having this blog, and I have worked my behind off to deliver the best recipes I can for you guys.
 I am fortunate enough to have turned my passion for baking into a blog that allows me to find the creative spark inside of myself.
 I never would have foreseen this for myself a couple of years ago, and now I can’t imagine how I would have done without it.
-Weekend after weekends have been spent in my kitchen developing recipes, shooting photos and writing content.
-I can’t honestly say that I have loved EVERY minute of it, but there is no better feeling that wrapping up a photo shoot knowing you have captured great photos and developed something truly unique.
+Weekend after weekend have been spent in my kitchen developing recipes, shooting photos, and writing content.
+I can’t honestly say that I have loved EVERY minute of it, but there is no better feeling than wrapping up a photoshoot knowing you have captured great photos and developed something truly unique.

-I wouldn’t be where I am today with out you guys.
-In the past couple of months I have gained a few thousand Facebook fans, doubled the number of subscribers to this blog and seen my recipes pinned over and over again.
-I truly appreciate every comment, PIN, Facebook share and tweet that you have made about one of my recipes.
-You have helped make this year more successful than I ever could have dreamed off.
+I wouldn’t be where I am today without you guys.
+In the past couple of months, I have gained a few thousand Facebook fans, doubled the number of subscribers to this blog, and seen my recipes pinned over and over again.
+I truly appreciate every comment, PIN, Facebook share, and tweet that you have made about one of my recipes.
+You have helped make this year more successful than I ever could have dreamed of.
 This past February, I filed my taxes for the first time by myself- or rather my mom didn’t do it for me, so I hired someone else to.
-And during that meeting we discussed where I wanted my blog to go and what goals I had for it.
-I wrote down a list of 5 achievements that I wanted for 2013 and I am beyond pleased to say that I achieved 4 of 5 goals this year; and I think that is pretty darn cool.
+And during that meeting, we discussed where I wanted my blog to go and what goals I had for it.
+I wrote down a list of 5 achievements that I wanted for 2013 and I am beyond pleased to say that I achieved 4 of 5 goals this year, and I think that is pretty darn cool.

-Just before Christmas, I even gained a new best of Beyond Frosting day (page view wise).
+Just before Christmas, I even gained a new best-of Beyond Frosting day (page view wise).
 My previous best day ever was when Ree Drummond tweeted my Apple Pie Lasagna- which happens to be my #1 most viewed recipe of 2013.
-Coincidence ?
+Coincidence?
 Maybe, well probably.
-But that recipe continue to be in my top post everyday.
+But that recipe continues to be in my top post every day.
 So let’s countdown the rest of the “best of”s for 2013.
 If there is one thing that’s for certain, you guys love my lasagna recipes!

 Number 10: Chocolate Peppermint Lasagna